Getting through dry January and beyond

 OTHER THERAPIES TO CONSIDER

-Hypnotherapy – find a qualified therapist here to help you develop new habits.
+Find a qualified therapist here to help you develop new habits.

-Herbal medicine – to help your body adapt to reduced alcohol and sugar and manage health related issues.
+Herbs, including food can be used help your body adapt to reduced alcohol and sugar and manage health related issues.
 Book a phone or video appointment with me or find an herbalist in your area here.